Do Not Expand Your View. Instead, Pay Attention.

 To change new things we have to pay attention to new things.

-It is only on the things that we pay attention to that we have conscious influence for change.
+It is only on the things that we pay attention to that we have a conscious influence for change.
 If we want to make things differently, we have to start paying attention to them.
 In the same direction, if we want to change new things, we have to pay attention to new things.

 Measure and Analyse